 Newly Admitted – Next Steps

 Welcome to graduate study in the College of Arts & Sciences at Georgia State University.
 The following will assist you in the enrollment process.

 New Graduate Student Orientation & Registration Events

-Each fall and spring semester, the Office of Graduate Services will host orientation activities, including our Check-In & Get Connected events.
+Each fall and spring semester, the Office of Graduate Services will host orientation activities, including our New Student Registration Events.
 These drop-in events provide guided assistance with the enrollment tasks and the opportunity to connect with fellow new students.
 Each fall, these activities will be paired with a day-long university orientation for all incoming graduate students.
 This exciting and instructive event will include panel discussions, information sessions, and a resource fair hosted by the Associate Provost for Graduate Programs office.
 All new students are encouraged to attend the university orientation in addition to any program specific orientation your department may hold.
 Please visit the Orientation and Check-In page for specifics.

 The Graduate Director for your program is the point of contact for advisement on matters related to graduate study, such as course selection, enrollment requirements, assistantships, etc. For information on degree/program requirements and academic and administrative policies please consult the Graduate Catalog.